The Nature of Our Expeditions

 and Small-Ship Travel

-Participants need to be amenable to living in the relatively close quarters of a 70-foot (21-metre) sailing vessel, and healthy and fit enough to enjoy full and active days in the outdoors.
+Guests need to be amenable to living in the relatively close quarters of a 70-foot (21-metre) sailing vessel, and healthy and fit enough to enjoy full and active days in the outdoors.
 A certain amount of agility is necessary to enjoy the trip and not impact the enjoyment of other passengers.
 Specific shore activities are always optional.

-When going ashore, guests board our inflatable boat at water level from the ship and then are transported to the shore, where we disembark.
+When going ashore, guests board our inflatable boat at water level from the ship and are then transported to the shore, where we disembark.
 This requires our guests to climb down the boarding ladder, step down into the inflatable boat, and then disembark, sometimes onto slippery rocks.
 The crew is always at hand to provide assistance.
-While onshore, we will walk along slippery shorelines and over the uneven terrain of coastal forests and estuaries.
+While ashore, we will walk along slippery shorelines and over the uneven terrain of coastal forests and estuaries.

-There is something so peaceful about being immersed in the wild wilderness of British Columbia’s remote coast, far away from the sounds of bustling traffic and the din of civilization.
-In the wilderness areas we visit there are typically few inhabitants, and there are no roads, docks, or marinas.
+There is something so peaceful about being immersed in the truly wild wilderness of British Columbia’s remote coast, far away from the sounds of bustling traffic and the din of civilization.
+In the wilderness areas we visit, there are typically few inhabitants, and there are no roads, docks, or marinas.
 Each evening we spend the night anchored in a protected bay or harbour of our choosing.

 The daily activities featured on our expeditions differ somewhat between regions and seasons, based on wildlife-viewing opportunities, cultural site visits, travel distances, and the interests and expertise of our guests and crew.
 In general, however, our days include a combination of travelling between various locations and enjoying a wide range of activities.
-We typically go ashore at least twice a day to enjoy cultural site visits, interpretive beach and forest walks and visiting with local communities or research organizations.
-We also frequently enjoy sailing, sea kayaking, inflatable boat excursions, whale watching, bear viewing, fishing, photography, and even snorkeling, swimming, and visiting hot springs.
+We typically go ashore at least twice a day to enjoy cultural site visits, interpretive beach and forest walks, and visiting with local communities or research organizations.
+We also frequently enjoy sailing, sea kayaking, inflatable boat excursions, whale watching, bear viewing, fishing, photography, and even snorkelling, swimming, and visiting hot springs.
 There are also plenty of opportunities to relax and enjoy a good book from our extensive library with the soothing sounds of the sea as your soundtrack.

 Sailing, of course, is one of our favourite activities!
 We sail as much as possible and welcome guest participation.
 Cruising along under sail, powered by only the wind, is always an amazing experience, and completely carbon-free!
 The amount we sail on each expedition depends on two key factors: how much wind we have (we need a bit, but not too much!), and the travel distances we must cover each day (smaller regions generally mean that we can sail more).
-Look for our estimate of Travel Distance on each expedition page!
+Look for our estimate of “Travel Distance” on each expedition page.